charmplusplus/charm/doc/quickstart.rst

 Where to go from here
 ---------------------

-- The ``tests/charm++/simplearrayhello`` folder has a more comprehensive example, from which the example in this file was derived.
+- The ``tests/charm++/simplearrayhello`` folder in the Charm++ distribution has a more comprehensive example, from which the example in this file was derived.

-- The main Charm++ manual contains more information about developing and running Charm++ applications.
+- The main Charm++ manual (https://charm.readthedocs.io/) contains more information about developing and running Charm++ applications.

 - Charm++ has lots of other features, such as chare migration, load balancing, and checkpoint/restart.
+The main manual has more information about them.

 - AMPI is an implementation of MPI on top of Charm++.

-- Charm4py is a Python package that enables development of Charm++ applications in Python.
+- Charm4py (https://charm4py.readthedocs.io) is a Python package that enables development of Charm++ applications in Python.